Dirac structures, nonholonomic systems and reduction: Background and Dirac structures

 for all $\alpha$, $\beta$ in $\Gamma(\mathcal{V}^\circ)$ and $X$, $Y$ in $\mathfrak{X}(M)$; here $\widehat{X}:=X(\operatorname{mod}\mathcal{V})$, $\widehat{Y}:=Y(\operatorname{mod}\mathcal{V})$ denote local sections of $TM/ \mathcal{V} $ induced by local vector fields on $M$.

 We have used above the following general fact that will be needed also in later arguments.
+The proof is straightforward.

 \begin{lemma} Let $\pi:E\to M$ be a smooth vector bundle over $M$.
-Assume that there are two free proper $G $-actions on $E$ and $M $, respectively, such that $\pi$ is equivariant.
+Assume that there are two free proper $G $-actions on $E$ and $M $, respectively, such that $\pi$ is equivariant and the action on $E$ is linear on the fibers.
 Then the induced map $\pi_G:E/G\to M/G$ defined by the commutative diagram

 is also a smooth vector bundle whose rank is equal to the rank of $E $. \end{lemma}